-- Ask guest to call out their names and a very short ice-breaker question (no more than 45 seconds per guest):
+- Ask guest to call out their names and a short ice-breaker question:

-- Question examples, “what did you have for breakfast”, “what is the ONE thing you would like to takeaway from tonight”
+Question examples, “what is your favourite food”, “what is the ONE thing you would like to takeaway from tonight”.

-- Please DO NOT ask “what brought you here” or “what are your fears of public speaking”.
-This can quickly turn repetitive and long winded
+- Try to avoid “what brought you here” or “what are your fears of public speaking”.
+This can turn repetitive and long winded.

-- Ask the Table Topic master to stand up and for guest to speak to them during break
+- Ask the Table Topic master to stand up and for guests to speak to them during break.

 - Remind guests they can mingle with Members during break.